srperry96/teensy_drum_pad/README.md

 # Teensy Drum Pad
+NOTE: Development on this project stopped a while ago.
+Drum (WAV sample player) and Oscillator code is implemented.
+The rest is not.
+Code needs a lot of refactoring...

-Development repo for a Teensy 3.2 (+ audio board) based synthesizer and drum pad.
+## Development repo for a Teensy 3.2 (+ audio board) based synthesizer and drum pad.

 Demo video here: https://www.youtube.com/watch?v=pE9f0ItpdG8